Survivor 45: Future appearances

-Emily Flippen and Dee Valladares are set to return on Survivor 50.
+Dee Valladares and Emily Flippen returned to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Drew Basile competed on Jeopardy! in 2024 and qualified for the season 41 Tournament of Champions.
 Sifu Alsup competed on Beast Games.
 Valladares competed on The Challenge: Vets & New Threats in 2025.
+Valladares competed on season 28 of Big Brother.
+Kellie Nalbandian competed on the second season of 99 to Beat.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 Eighteen new castaways were divided into three tribes of six: Belo, Lulu, and Reba.
 Lulu got off to a disastrous start, and the tribe was marred further by two of its starting members quitting.
 The first tribe swap of the new era resulted in Lulu outsider Emily finding new life with Reba majority members Austin and Drew.

 At the merge, the Reba majority (also including Dee and Julie) took strategic control of the game.
 They stayed intact until the final 6, at which point Dee and Julie joined surviving Belo members Jake and Katurah in blindsiding Drew.
 Jake defeated Katurah in the firemaking challenge to join Austin and Dee in the end, but his lack of strategic control led to him receiving no votes to win.
 Austin and Dee each pled their case with the moves they made, and Dee's argument that she made moves not revealed to Austin beforehand won over the jury's favor, and she was named the Sole Survivor in a 5-3-0 vote over Austin and Jake.